-- 1. By September 30, 2021, FBNN will have taught the Seniors Eating Well direct education course to 200 low income adults in Northern Nevada. - 2.
-By Sept.
-30, 2021, 80% of adult participants in Seniors Eating Well classes will have increased one or more healthy nutrition practices during the course of 8 weeks, including reading labels to help choose lower sodium foods, trying new recipes using less salt, planning menus based on USDA's MyPlate, using leftovers within 3 days, using new lower-fat cooking methods, eating 4 or more cups of fruit and vegetables per day, evaluating their use of dietary supplements, exploring other food assistance resources.
-(MT1 Healthy Eating Behaviors, MT2 Food Resource Management Behaviors). - 3.
-By Sept.
-30, 2021, 70% of adult participants in Seniors Eating Well classes will have increased one or more fitness-related activities, including being physically activity every day and increasing hydration (MT3 Increase Physical Activity).
+- 1. By September 30, 2021, FBNN will have taught the Seniors Eating Well direct education course to 100 low income adults in Northern Nevada. - 2.
+By September 30, 2022, FBNN will have taught the Seniors Eating Well direct education course to 100 low income adults in Northern Nevada. - 3.
+By September 30, 2021 and September 30, 2022, 80% of adult participants in Seniors Eating Well classes will have increased one or more healthy nutrition practices during the course of 8 weeks, including reading labels to help choose lower sodium foods, trying new recipes using less salt, planning menus based on USDA's MyPlate, using leftovers within 3 days, using new lower-fat cooking methods, eating 4 or more cups of fruit and vegetables per day, evaluating their use of dietary supplements, exploring other food assistance resources.
+(MT1 Healthy Eating Behaviors, MT2 Food Resource Management Behaviors). - 4.
+By September 30, 2021 and September 30, 2022, 70% of adult participants in Seniors Eating Well classes will have increased one or more fitness-related activities, including being physically activity every day and increasing hydration (MT3 Increase Physical Activity).

-Indicate which combination of strategies are included in this intervention.
-Then, list and briefly describe your Year 1 strategies in the sections below.

-Select ONE of the following combination of strategies for this intervention:

-Include brief description of policy, system, or environmental strategy, settings where strategy will be implemented, and potential reach.
-Seniors Eating Well will be taught at Senior Centers and Senior Apartment Complexes.
+Select ONE of the following combination of strategies for this intervention: PSE Strategies only PSE Strategies + Health Promotion ✔ PSE Strategies + Health Promotion + Direct Education PSE Strategies Seniors Eating Well will be taught at Senior Centers and Senior Apartment Complexes.
 These classes will highlight healthy eating strategies for seniors, and FBNN will also be doing the Environmental Scan at these locations to locate additional environment changes that can be made (see intervention #5).
 FBNN is also launching a new mobile distribution targeted at seniors called Produce on Wheels.
 This will be a fruit and veggie truck that will travel to seniors centers/apartment complexes.
 This will reinforce the information taught in Seniors Eating Well, and truck distribution times and classes will overlap for client convenience.
+100 (FY2021) 100 (FY2022) How did you calculate Included class participant goal- Environmental this reach estimate? scan estimates are in the Environmental scan Cite specific metrics, formulas, section. and sources of data used.
+Seniors Eating Well will feature the following health promotion strategies: Health Promotion Strategies -Site provides information on other nutrition resources (SNAP, WIC, Medicaid) (Works closely with (if applicable) other FBNN programs that provide application assistance).
+Include brief description of strategy, settings where strategy -Uses posters, visual displays, and live demonstrations (Cirriculum provides visuals and bilingual will be implemented, and nutrition educator will provide live demonstrations for the class). potential reach.

+100 (FY2021) 100